dogusylcn/antivm-antidebug-basics/README.md

 # Anti-analysis-techniques
+This repo is PoC for show how malware use this techniques.
- Anti debug anti vm techniques used by malware.
+Includes anti debuger, anti vm and anti sandbox techniques used by malware.